-Create your own ‘perfect Christmas’ - Your Christmas doesn’t have to mirror the public perception of a ‘perfect Christmas’.
-In the lead up to the holiday, think about what makes this time of year special for you and plan your day around that.
+Your Christmas doesn’t have to mirror the public perception of a ‘perfect Christmas’.
+In the lead-up to the holiday, think about what makes this time of year special for you and plan your day around that.
 For example, instead of turkey and all the trimmings, cook your favourite meal instead.

-Plan 2020 - Spend your time over the festive season planning your aims and goals for the next year.
+Spend your time over the festive season planning your aims and goals for the next year.
 What milestones do you want to achieve?
 Are they personal or work-related?
 Do you want to be more active?
 Is there any way you can take a small step towards these goals right now?
 Working towards a goal can actually help boost your mental health.

-Volunteer - Volunteering for a charity or organisation that you are passionate abut and supporting people less fortunate than yourself is an incredibly rewarding experience, and one that can help you appreciate the positives in your life.
+Volunteering for a charity or organisation that you are passionate about and supporting people less fortunate than yourself is an incredibly rewarding experience and one that can help you appreciate the positives in your life.
 It helps you connect with others and do something good, which can also make you feel good in the process.

 Please complete the form below and we'll be in touch to answer your enquiry